networkservicemesh/networkservicemesh/sdk/README.md

  * `MechanismType` - [ `MECHANISM_TYPE` ], enforce a particular Mechanism type.
 Currently `kernel` or `mem`.
 Defaults to `kernel`
  * `IPAddress` - [ `IP_ADDRESS` ], the IP network to initalize a prefix pool in the IPAM composite

-## Creating a Client
+## Implementing a Client

 The NSM Client's main task is to request a connection to a particular Network Service through NSM.
+The NSM SDK provides two API sets for implementing clients.

+### Simple Client

 The following code snippet illustrates its usage.

 ```go
 import "github.com/networkservicemesh/networkservicemesh/sdk/client"